gruns/blagoblag/content/drafts/introduction-to-fuzzing-in-python-with-afl.rst

 Introduction to Fuzzing in Python with AFL
 ==========================================

-Fuzzing is a technique in computer testing and security where you generate a bunch of random inputs, and see how some program handles it.
-For example, if you had a JPG parser, you might create a bunch of valid images and broken images, and make sure it either parses them or errors out cleanly.
+`Fuzzing`_ is a technique in computer testing and security where you generate a bunch of random inputs, and see how some program handles it.
+For example, if you had a JPEG parser, you might create a bunch of valid images and broken images, and make sure it either parses them or errors out cleanly.
 In C (and other memory unsafe languages) fuzzing can often be used to discover segfaults, invalid reads, and other potential security issues.
 Fuzzing can